mushfiqur47/mushfiqur47/README.md

     }
   }

-  // check for line clears starting from the bottom and working our way up for (let row = playfield.length - 1; row >= 0; ) {
+  for (let row = playfield.length - 1; row >= 0; ) {
     if (playfield[row].every(cell => !!cell)) {

-      // drop every row above this one for (let r = row; r >= 0; r--) {
+      for (let r = row; r >= 0; r--) {
         for (let c = 0; c < playfield[r].length; c++) {
           playfield[r][c] = playfield[r-1][c];